 A good example of messaging done right is one of the latest Notion product updates about its AI writing assistant that highlights the company’s messaging style—the message is simple, crisp, and focuses on the main value proposition.

-What does a messaging framework include? #
+What does a product messaging framework include? #

 You might wonder if product messaging is only about compelling copywriting.
 The short answer is: No, it goes several steps beyond copywriting.